cnrancher/autok3s/README.md

 ## Providers
 - alibaba

+## Pre-Requests
+The following demo uses the Alibaba Provider, so you need to set the following [RAMs](docs/alibaba/ram.md).

 ## Usage
 User can get the commands available for different providers according to the `--provider <provider> --help`.